thapaangel/ANN-021311/README.md

 It is designed for **educational purposes** to demonstrate the internal working of a **binary classifier** using a **step (threshold) activation function**.

 ---
+##  Objective

+To simulate the learning process of a **Perceptron neural network**, understand weight updates, and test it using simple datasets like logic gates.

+---

 ##  Algorithm Overview